Neath, West Glamorgan SA10 6HA

 - Please do not to arrive early.
 Please wait in your car (or outside the practice but not on the pathway) and telephone to inform us of your arrival.
 You will then be instructed to wait (if necessary, to limit patient cross over and contact) or to come to the practice.

-- On arrival at the practice door, please press the video doorbell and wait for a response.
+- On arrival at the practice door, please press the intercom and wait for a response.

 - If there is no response, please knock the door.